danielsaidi/SwiftUIKit/Sources/SwiftUIKit/SwiftUIKit.docc/SwiftUIKit.md

 The online documentation is currently iOS only.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

+Note that type extensions are not included in this documentation.

 ## License